saylordotorg/course_cs101/Unit06.md

+---
+layout: default
+title: "CS101: Introduction to Computer Science I"
+course_description: "An introductory course that covers the basic concepts, nomenclature, and historical perspective of computers and computing.
+Includes an introduction to software development and object-oriented programming."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: User-Defined Methods** <span id="6"></span>
 *In addition to the methods predefined in Java, we can write user-defined methods.
 In this unit, we will discuss how to name a